-Students are expected to attend all their scheduled University classes.
-College work proceeds at such a pace that regular attendance is necessary to receive proper instruction.
-Specific policies regarding the class attendance are the prerogative of individual faculty members in writing at the beginning of the course regarding effect of absences in the determination of grades.
+Students are expected to attend all their scheduled classes.
+College work requires regular class attendance as well as careful preparation.
+Specific policies regarding class attendance are the prerogative of individual faculty members.
+Faculty shall inform each class in writing at the beginning of the course regarding the effect of absences on the determination of grades.